Spend time on content at the beginning for a stronger website at the end

 Now lay out the content in a wireframe.

 A wireframe is not a design layout.
 A wireframe does however let you take all that carefully considered site architecture and put it into the basic framework of a website.
 It helps you start to consider the flow for your user.
 It helps you assign appropriate prominence to content.
 A well-designed wireframe will become the guide for the design and content phases to follow.
-And while it may seem counter intuitive, taking the time to create wireframes will save you time in the development process.
+And while it may seem counterintuitive, taking the time to create wireframes will save you time in the development process.

 You and your design team might create wireframes with pen and paper: